Education in Cambodia: Destruction of the education system by the Khmer Rouge

 During the Khmer Rouge regime, education was dealt a severe setback, and the great strides made in literacy and in education during the two decades following independence were obliterated systematically.
 Schools were closed.
 Educated people and teachers were subjected to, at the least, suspicion and harsh treatment and at the worst, execution.
 At the beginning of the 1970s, more than 20,000 teachers lived in Cambodia.
 Only about 5,000 of the teachers remained 10 years later.

 Soviet sources report that 90 percent of teachers were killed under the Khmer Rouge regime.
 Only 50 of the 725 university instructors, 207 of the 2,300 secondary school teachers, and 2,717 of the 21,311 primary school teachers survived.
 The meagre educational fare was centred on precepts of the Khmer revolution; young people were rigidly indoctrinated, but literacy was neglected.
 An entire generation of Cambodian children grew up illiterate.

 After the Khmer Rouge were driven from power, the education system had to be re-created from almost nothing.
 Illiteracy had climbed to more than 40 percent, and most young people under the age of 14 lacked any basic education.

-Development of the current system
+Development History

 Education began making a slow comeback, following the establishment of the People's Republic of Kampuchea.
 In 1986 the following main institutions of higher education were reported in the PRK: